-Also note that brands typically enforce a minimum of 30 nights before enabling you to start the returns process.
+Also note that brands often enforce a minimum of 30 nights before enabling you to start the returns process.
 Why?
 Because it takes around 21 days for your body to get used to a new mattress — and companies want to be sure you give it a fair chance rather than dismiss it during the early breaking-in period.
 Even the best cheap mattresses come on a trial period, so budget is no barrier to having proper testing time at home.

 3. Study the mattress warranty carefully

 The length of warranties vary across bed-in-a-box brands, ranging from five years to a forever warranty.
 The longer the warranty period, the more trust a brand has in the integrity of its product (which is good news for you).
 Being aware of how long your mattress will be covered is important, but understanding how mattress warranties work will save you hassle should anything go wrong years down the line.